 - 1/2 - 3/4 cup chopped pecans

-- Preheat oven to 350°F. Combine cake/cookie mix, water and egg and beat on low speed 30 seconds.
+- Heat oven to 350 F. Combine cake/cookie mix, water and egg and beat on low speed for 30 seconds.
 Increase speed to medium; beat 2 minutes.
 Pour mix into an ungreased 8-inch square pan.
 Bake 35 – 40 minutes or until a toothpick inserted in center comes out clean.
 Cool 10 minutes, remove from pan, place on wire rack and cool completely.
 When cake has cooled, crumble and set aside.

 - Whisk milk and pudding mixes together until thickened, about 2 minutes.
 Stir in pumpkin and spices until blended.